DaveO-Home/dodex/README.md

 ### Prerequisites

-An Npm based javascript project.
+None.

 ### Installing

-1. `npm install dodex --save`
+1. `npm install dodex --save` or download from <https://github.com/DaveO-Home/dodex>.
 2. Optionally copy `node_modules/dodex/` javascript, css and images to appropriate directories; If using a bundler like browserify, you may only need to copy the content.js(or create your own) and images.
 __Note;__ Content can also be loaded from a `JSON` file.

-Here's an example of dodex loaded in a `bootstrap` environment
+Here's an example of dodex loaded in a `bootstrap` environment (view on GitHub).

 ![dodex](./images/dodex.png?raw=true)